jckett/Weather-API/README.md

-# Weather App
+# Generating Weather Reports in Python

-This program creates weather forecast reports with data extracted with the OpenWeatherApp API and user input.
+Knowing the weather is crucial for planning your day or week.
+This program creates weather forecast reports with data extracted with the OpenWeatherApp API.

+## The Data

+Users create search inquires, which pull requests from OpenWeatherApp's API.

 ## Technologies